 For another year, the Emmy nominees for both outstanding Drama and Comedy are revealed by Show Tracker to be nearly impossible for international services to acquire as a result of them either being vertically integrated by studios onto their own services, tied up in volume deals, or developed for global SVOD services with a footprint in every major market.

-Meanwhile, AMC has done the negotiation work with Sony to ensure ‘Better Call Saul’ can appear on its AMC+ service outside the US in markets such as Canada but has failed to do so for some of its more recent markets.
-This is an issue it has had even with Originals AMC themselves distribute.
-While largely ‘Better Call Saul’ airs internationally on Netflix as part of a multi-market deal, one of the few of these deals left that Netflix is engaging in, it instead goes to the SVOD Stan in Australia and to Pay TV operator Movistar+ in Spain.
+AMC meanwhile has done the negotiation work with Sony to ensure ‘Better Call Saul’ can appear on its AMC+ service outside the US in markets such as Canada but has failed to do so for some of its more recent markets, an issue it has had even with Originals AMC themselves distribute.
+While Better Call Saul mostly airs internationally on Netflix as part of a multi-market deal, one of the few of these deals left that Netflix is engaging in, it instead went to the SVOD Stan in Australia and to Pay TV operator Movistar+ in Spain.
 Both of these markets currently have AMC+.

 All other nominees for both outstanding Drama and Comedy are digital originals for Netflix, Amazon or Apple TV+ with the international first window rights already tied up.
 Some buyers may potentially be interested in a second window when the typically years-long holdbacks start to expire, but by then these TV series’ exposure on their prolific home services will likely diminish any draw third party buyers might hope for these originals to have on their services.